themesberg/flowbite/content/getting-started/introduction.md

 This is where Flowbite comes into play: it's basically Tailwind CSS, but you get all of the components that you would normally get with a classic CSS framework like Bootstrap or Bulma.

-There are 52 types of UI components including buttons, alerts, breadcrumbs, pagination, and navbars.
+There are over 56 types of UI components including buttons, alerts, breadcrumbs, pagination, and navbars.
 Flowbite also includes some custom JavaScript that enables interactive components, such as dropdowns, modals, tooltips, and many more.

 ## Getting started